Electoral College abolition amendment: Bayh–Celler amendment (1969–1970)

 On October 8, 1969, the New York Times reported that 30 state legislatures were "either certain or likely to approve a constitutional amendment embodying the direct election plan if it passes its final Congressional test in the Senate."
 Ratification of 38 state legislatures would have been needed for adoption.
 The paper also reported that six other states had yet to state a preference, six were leaning toward opposition, and eight were solidly opposed.

 On August 14, 1970, the Senate Judiciary Committee sent its report advocating passage of the proposal to the full Senate.
 The Judiciary Committee had approved the proposal by a vote of 11 to 6.
 The six members who opposed the plan, Democratic Senators James Eastland (Mississippi), John Little McClellan (Arkansas), and Sam Ervin (North Carolina), along with Republican Senators Roman Hruska (Nebraska), Hiram Fong (Hawaii), and Strom Thurmond (South Carolina), all argued that although the present system had potential loopholes, it had worked well throughout the years.
 Bayh indicated that supporters of the measure were about a dozen votes shy from the 67 needed for the proposal to pass the full Senate.
 He called upon Nixon to attempt to persuade undecided Republican senators to support the proposal.
 Nixon did not renege on his previous endorsement, but he chose not to make any further personal appeals to back the proposal.

 On September 8, 1970, the Senate commenced open debate on the proposal, but it was quickly filibustered.
 The lead objectors to the proposal were mostly southern senators and conservatives from small states, both Democrats and Republicans, who argued that abolishing the Electoral College would reduce their states' political influence.
-On September 17, 1970, a motion for cloture, which would have ended the filibuster, received 54 votes to 36 for cloture and failed to receive the required two-thirds majority of senators voting.
+On September 17, 1970, a motion for cloture, which would have ended the filibuster, received 54 votes for cloture to 36 against failing to receive the required two-thirds of senators voting.
 A second motion for cloture on September 29, 1970, also failed by 53 to 34.
 Thereafter, Senate Majority Leader Mike Mansfield of Montana moved to lay the proposal aside so the Senate could attend to other business.
 However, the proposal was never considered again and died when the 91st Congress ended on January 3, 1971.